 Gluten Free Vintage Fruitcake Recipe

-This holiday season I am bringing back a beloved family tradition that had gone by the wayside since my Celiac Diagnosis.
+This recipe comes from a beloved family tradition that had gone by the wayside since my Celiac Diagnosis.

-This is another heirloom recipe passed down for generations in my husband’s family.
-He has fond memories of his mother making this Fruitcake at Christmas, and I have made it many times since.
+An heirloom recipe passed down for generations in my late husband’s family, he treasured the memory of his mother making this Fruitcake at Christmas, and I have been proud to carry on the tradition.

 The original recipe was lovingly handwritten into the back cover of a favorite cookbook.
-As with other heirloom recipe adaptations, my intent was to stay as true to the original as possible, changing only those ingredients that had to be gluten free.
+As with other heirloom recipe adaptations, my intent is to always stay as true to the original as possible, changing only those ingredients that had to be gluten free.

 This post contains affiliate links.